Where can I look for inspiration?

 New Histories is designed so you can write about anything.
 However, when faced with such a large remit, it can be hard to narrow down your ideas.

-Always use the theme of the volume to help guide you.
+If you are unsure about what you want to focus on, use the monthly themes and observances to help you.
+You also have access to the backlog of New Histories volumes.
 Past editions have been about pride, celebration, and mental wellbeing.
 Use these themes as a launchpad for your ideas.
+You can also look at the History Department’s own blog History Matters.

 Many people find it helpful to focus on either a certain place, person or object.
 This allows your work to have a strong focus and also prevents you from going off topic.